xing-lab-pitt/xing-vimentin-dic-pipeline/README.md

 - To work with a example data set, you can start from the `/7-21-21-pipeline-testing` folder.
 - To use this script as module, you can first add the folder path to your script, and then call each step as follows:

+#### Note:
+- The key package for this environment is to have TF version = 1.5, with curresponding Keras version.
+- TF 1.5 works only with lower h5py version <3.
+Thus if you have a higher version of h5py, you may want to downgrade it to 2.10 use following `conda install -c conda-forge h5py=2.10`.

 ## Huijing's Notebook Example
 ```python